stealjs/steal/docs/pages/why.md

     <script src="node_modules/steal/steal.js"></script>

-StealJS will know that you're using NPM and look up your package.json for metadata.
+StealJS will know that you're using npm and look up your package.json for metadata.
 For you it's as simple as saving and then using:

     import THREE from "three";